 - You have a client lift weights they were not yet ready for and they get injured

-- You give advice that you are not allowed to offer, for example, medical advice or nutrition plans to help treat a disease or ailment.
+- You give advice you are not allowed to offer, such as medical advice or nutrition plans to help treat a disease or ailment.

 - Not delivering on the services you offer

 In situations like these, professional liability insurance will cover your legal costs.